SimeonHristov99/thesis.main/README.md

 - [X] Create an initial outline in the documentation using `task.pdf`.
 - [X] Update structure of documentation so that it is ready for review.
 - [X] Add links to the papers in MLA Style.
-- [ ] Get approval for structure.
+- [X] Get approval for structure.
-- [ ] Extend plan by breaking down the writing process into subtasks.
+- [X] Extend plan by breaking down the writing process into subtasks.
+- [X] Write the literature review part.
+Include the "Evaluation" part of the papers discussed in the our paper.
+- [ ] Provide statistics about the final dataset.
+- [ ] Write about train/test split.
+  - [ ] Maybe also about mini-set creation.
+- [ ] Describe the implementation part.
+  - [ ] used Python scripts
+  - [ ] libraries and what they do
+  - [ ] explain the pipeline (maybe also include a diagram)
+    - [ ] explain each step in the pipeline (maybe include commands to start parts of it)
+- [ ] Write about the evaluations.
+  - [ ] Explain the APIs (various problems there are when interacting with it).
+  - [ ] What prompt was used.
+  - [ ] Comparison with baseline.
+  - [ ] Performance and Error analysis.
+- [ ] Write about GPT evaluation.
+- [ ] Write about GPT evaluation.

 ## Resources